 List<String> holidayList = Arrays.asList(extensionParamProperties.getHolidayList().split(","));

-// Check whether the current time is within a lockdown period.
+// Check if current date is a freeze date

 boolean isExists = holidayList.stream().anyMatch(day -> day.equals(now));